-While the health world is always abuzz with the latest and greatest trend, juices and smoothies aren't exactly new.
-But while pressed and blended beverages can be found in health clubs and kitchens across the globe, the question remains: Is it better to drink or eat your veggies?
+The health world is always abuzz with the latest and greatest trends; one day it’s CBD oil, and the next it’s adaptogenic lattes.
+That said, there’s one that seems to remain a staple through it all: juices and smoothies.
+But while pressed and blended beverages can be always found in health clubs and kitchens across the globe, a great debate surrounding them remains — is it better to drink or eat your veggies?
 And, is there a right and a wrong way to juice and blend?

 Still, she warns that fruit and veggie mixes can easily turn into dessert-like concoctions, so it's important to stick with healthy smoothie recipes.
 "What tends to happen with smoothies, however, is people will add more fruit into the shake than they would typically consume if eating it whole, which can lead to more sugar in the shake and higher calories," she says.
 "Even though the sugar is natural, it can still spike the blood sugar."